PROGRAMS

 IMG_0492.jpg

 Every ARC program receives an independent, professional evaluation.
-Here is a selection of teacher comments about their experiences and master artist/teacher Anna Sanko.

 "This was a great project that integrated content across the curriculum while providing opportunities for differentiation and for all students to use their own personal strengths and styles to solve a problem."